All Products

 Important

-Deleting an RDS Supabase project does not automatically delete the ApsaraDB RDS for PostgreSQL instance or the Internet NAT Gateway created with the project.
-You need to manually release the instance, and delete the Internet NAT Gateway and the EIP.
+Deleting an RDS Supabase project does not automatically delete the RDS for PostgreSQL instance created with the project.
+You must manually release the instance.

 FAQ

-How do I view data in the ApsaraDB RDS for PostgreSQL database associated with an RDS Supabase project?
+How do I view data in the RDS for PostgreSQL database of my RDS Supabase project?

-When you create an RDS Supabase project and an ApsaraDB RDS for PostgreSQL instance, a database is automatically created.
-You can log in to this database to view the relevant data.
+When you create an RDS Supabase project and its RDS for PostgreSQL instance, a corresponding database is automatically generated.
+You can log on to this database to view related data.

-1. In the RDS Supabase list, click the Managed Instance ID of the target RDS Supabase project to go to the details page of the RDS PostgreSQL instance.
+1. On the RDS AI Application Platform (formerly RDS Supabase) tab, click Project Associated Instance of the target RDS Supabase project to go to the details page of the RDS for PostgreSQL instance.

-2. In the left navigation bar, click Databases to view the database name and its corresponding account that are automatically created for the RDS Supabase project.
+2. In the left-side navigation pane, click Databases to view the name of the database and its corresponding account automatically created for the RDS Supabase project.

 Note

-The account password is the database password that you set when you created the RDS Supabase project.
+The account password is the Database Password you set when creating the RDS Supabase project.

-3. In the left navigation bar, click Whitelist and SecGroup and configure the IP address whitelist to allow external devices to access the RDS PostgreSQL instance.
+3. In the left-side navigation pane, click Whitelist and SecGroup and configure an allowlist to allow external devices to access the RDS for PostgreSQL instance.

-4. Connect to the PostgreSQL database to view the relevant data.
+4. Connect to the PostgreSQL database to view the data.